openshift-pipelines/pipelines-as-code/docs/content/docs/install/installation.md

 ### OpenShift

-On Openshift the Route URL for the Pipelines as Code Controller is automatically created when you apply the release.yaml.
-You will need to reference this url when configuring your github provider.
+On Openshift the Route URL for the Pipelines as Code Controller is automatically created when you apply the `release.yaml`.
+You will need to reference this URL when configuring your github provider.

 You can run this command to get the route created on your cluster: